LuiseFreese/mermaid/docs/DEVELOPER.md

 # Developer Documentation

+This is a Node.js-based application that automates Microsoft Dataverse solution, entity, and relationship creation from Mermaid ERD files.
+It is designed for developers who want to streamline Dataverse schema setup using a simple, scriptable workflow.

 ## Mermaid to Dataverse Converter - Technical Architecture

 This document provides a comprehensive overview of the tool's architecture, design decisions, and implementation details for developers who want to understand, maintain, or contribute to the project.